How do I report animal cruelty?

 - An accurate and exact description of the incident witnessed (make sure to include date and time).

 - A detailed description of the animal(s) involved in the incident.

 - The address and a description of the location where the incident occurred.

 - Your name and telephone number.
-Such information may be kept confidential; however, it is helpful for The Humane Society to have a point of contact in the event of misdirection or miscommunication.
+Such information may be kept confidential; however, it is helpful for law enforcement or The Humane Society to have a point of contact in the event of misdirection or miscommunication.

-You may not be able to provide The Humane Society with all of the information listed above; however, the more detailed and accurate the information you can give, the better it will help.
+You may not be able to provide law enforcement with all of the information listed above; however, the more detailed and accurate the information you can give, the better it will help.

 Can I leave an anonymous complaint?

-No. The Humane Society will not accept anonymous complaints.
+No. Animal Control, Law enforcement and The Humane Society will not accept anonymous complaints.
 We ask for your name and phone number so that we can follow up with you and/or obtain more information.
 We do; however, treat all requests for anonymity with the utmost respect.
 Although cases may not always proceed to court, signed statements from witnesses who are willing to testify are always more reliable and useful, if no further leads can be found.

 Should I contact Animal Control or The Humane Society?

 Keep in mind that The Humane Society does not respond to animal control issues.
-We only respond to acts of animal cruelty, neglect and abuse.
+We only assist in resolving acts of animal cruelty, neglect and abuse.
 For example, a dog running down the road with no tags and no collar is unfortunate, but it’s not cruel.
 The Humane Society would refer this complaint to animal control.